ivancuric/js-perf/README.md

 ## Closing words

 What I would like you to take out from this article is that JS is expensive and should be used sparingly.
-It's often taken out of context,
+Testing is often done

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">So it takes a *lot* for me to get to this point.
 But seriously folks, time to throw out your frameworks and see how fast browser can be.</p>&mdash; Alex Russell (@slightlylate) <a href="https://twitter.com/slightlylate/status/776498573332451328?ref_src=twsrc%5Etfw">September 15, 2016</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg4Mjk2OTc0MywzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbMTk2Mzc0MzI0LDM1MjIzNTU5MywtNzY5NT
-UxNTQyXX0=
+E1NDJdfQ==
 -->